Cruel Intentions (franchise): Other media

-Musical
+Stage adaptation

 A 2015 American jukebox musical with a score made up of hit songs from the 1990s.
 The musical's book is by Roger Kumble, Lindsey Rosin and Jordan Ross.
 After successful performances in Los Angeles and New York, the show made its Off-Broadway debut at Greenwich Village nightclub Le Poisson Rouge in November 2017.
 The show was the first theater production ever staged there, which offered bar and table service.
 Originally scheduled for a ten-week engagement, the show was extended three times, through April 2018.

 The show had its UK debut in August 2019 at the Palais du Variété Spiegeltent at Assembly George Square Gardens, part of the Edinburgh Fringe festival, starring Dominic Andersen as Sebastian and Rebecca Gilhooley as Kathryn Merteuil, produced by Bill Kenwright.
 The show opened at The Other Palace in London in January 2024, where it was scheduled to run until May, starring Daniel Bravo as Sebastian and Rhianne-Louise McCaulsky as Kathryn.